-The Xbox One S arrived three years on from the original Xbox One, offering a smaller, quieter, higher-quality gaming machine that shows what the current console generation can do.
-It's now the de facto Xbox system.
+The Xbox One S came on to the scene three years after the launch of the original Xbox One, and it captured our attention as a smaller, quieter, higher-quality gaming machine that showed off the capabilities of the current generation.

-If you're a gamer reading this, you're probably wondering how the Xbox One S stacks up against the PS4 Slim that was released around the same time.
+If you're interested in Xbox's competition, you're probably wondering how the Xbox One S stacks up against the PS4 Slim that was released around the same time.
 For you guys and girls we put together a special guide that should answer all your questions: Xbox One vs PS4.

-So how does it stack up against the PS4 Pro?
+More interested in how it stacks up against the PS4 Pro?
 Watch this video to find out!

 Xbox One S FAQ: quick questions answered

 Can the Xbox One S do 4K?
 Kind of, yes.
 For those not in the know, 4K is a resolution for your TV.
 It packs in four times as many pixels as a 1080p HDTV, which makes the picture sharper and a lot more detailed.
 To be able to watch 4K and the video technology HDR, you need a 4K TV and an Xbox One X or Xbox One S.

 If you set your console resolution to 4K UHD, some things on the console, like Home and apps will display at 4K.
 But games are a bit different.
 Games on the Xbox One S get upscaled to 4K.
 What that means is that although the picture tends to be smoother and more detailed than native 720p or 1080p, upscaled 4K isn’t as rich or detailed as native 4K.

 Do you need a 4K TV for Xbox One S?
 No. You can use any modern TV with your Xbox One S console, all it needs to get you up and running is an HDMI cable.
 But, to take advantage of the 4K elements, and the 4K game upscaling, you’ll need a 4K TV.